dapr/docs/daprdocs/content/en/getting-started/configure-state-pubsub.md

 In order to get up and running with the state and pub/sub building blocks two components are needed:

 1. A state store component for persistence and restoration
-2. As pub/sub message broker component for async-style message delivery
+2. A pub/sub message broker component for async-style message delivery

 A full list of supported components can be found here:
 - [Supported state stores]({{< ref supported-state-stores >}})